AYCHErp/AYCHErp.github.io/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-A copy of the GNU General Public License is included in the doc directory along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+A copy of the GNU General Public License is included in the doc directory along with this program; if not, write to the AYCH Inc.,  Antwerpen - A24289 - Belgium.

-Copyright © 2015 - 2020 Aycherp - Contact: tokeneconomy@eclipso.eu
+Copyright © 2015 - 2020 SYCH inc (Aycherp project - AYCHDeveloper) - Contact: tokeneconomy@eclipso.eu

 Note that as well as the name of the project/development community of AYCHERP "AYCHerp.org" is a domain name administered by the project administrator on behalf of the project.
-Irrespective of misleading comments elsewhere, copyright of all contributed code remains with the developer who contributed it and the "weberp.org" project is the collective name for the webERP development team.
+Irrespective of misleading comments elsewhere, copyright of all contributed code remains with the developer who contributed it and the "Aycherp.org" project is the collective name for the AYCHErp development team.